VinzenzTrimborn/Think.Make.Start./README.md

 During that time a built a software prototype which might be rolled out within the next year as part of a new product.
 I can not share details but if it is rolled out its going to be a part of this [product](https://kinexon.com/de/robotik).

 ### 5. Modular Robotics
-After gaining so many insight into the automation industry, I decided to dive deeper into hardware instead of Information Systems (my current Study program) and applied for a Modular Robotics Masters project.
+After gaining so many insight into the automation industry, I decided to dive deeper into hardware instead of Information Systems (my current study program) and applied for a Modular Robotics Masters project.
 Currently, we are testing robots/sensors, to automate the difficult task of concrete removal in the construction industry.

 <img src="./examples/ultrasonic.jpeg" alt="drawing" width="200"/> <img src="./examples/robotArm.jpeg" alt="drawing" width="200"/> <img src="./examples/LIDAR.jpeg" alt="drawing" width="200"/>

 In the left picture, you see an image of an ultrasonic sensor connected to an Arduino microcontroller to retrieve sensor data from it and into ROS.
 IN the middle you see the robot arm which is used to remove the concrete (it will hold a high pressure water gun).
 On the right you can see a Lidar connected to a computer to visulaize obstacles around the sensor in 2D.

 ### 6. Check [Waterfilter](https://waterfilter.care) out.
 Last I want to mention a social project.
 Before I got deeply involved into tech I managed a social student startup, which currencly produces water filters in Kasulu Tanzania.
-Lounched out of the student club Enactus, we were a group of around 8 students and built up a small manufactory in Kasulu.
+Launched out of the student club Enactus, we were a group of around 8 students and built up a small manufactory in Kasulu.
 Initally, it was our plan to have a self-sustainable business model.
 However this did not work out and so most of the more than 250 distributed filters are donation based.
 However, they help more than 1000 people to get the access to safe drinking water.

 Check [Waterfilter](https://waterfilter.care) out.

-Check out this [Video]() to get inisght into project in Tanzania (2 years ago).
+Check out this [Video](https://youtu.be/ZnzhbFvt4kU) to get inisght into project in Tanzania (2 years ago).

 ## Motivation
 Overall, I am mostly motivated about one thing.
 Motivate people to make the world a bit better by using the amazing technologies and knowledge that are now accessible for humankind.